Dfinity raises $61 million for blockchain-based cloud

 Dfinity is currently in talks with private hosting centers in the hopes of converting them to Dfinity.
 These are businesses, Williams said, that are finding it hard to compete with AWS but could turn their free racks into Dfinity mining rigs.
 The team is also talking to hardware manufacturers about producing the specialized servers needed to mine Dfinity (running a machine with less capacity than needed results in a penalty, Williams explained, and there is no reward for excess capacity, hence the need for equipment tailored to Dfinity’s specifications).
 Finally, Williams said, the team may choose to fund about 20 data centers itself on shipping containers and deploy them around the world to kickstart the network (although it’s unclear how such a move would serve the goal of decentralization).

 A second critical piece of the puzzle will be business software that can run on the new network.
 Companies will need Dfinity-native versions of the tools and applications they rely on.
-To that end, Dfinity and Polychain Capital announced today that they will be co-managing a Dfinity Ecosystem Venture Fund to support third-party teams that want to build applications, tools, and protocols for Dfinity.
+To that end, Dfinity and Polychain Capital announced today that they will be comanaging a Dfinity Ecosystem Venture Fund to support third-party teams that want to build applications, tools, and protocols for Dfinity.

 Williams is unabashedly optimistic about the process of building out this ecosystem.
 “It will be extraordinarily easy to build on Dfinity,” he said.
 “Developers building on the Internet Computer will have super powers.
 The word will get around that these guys are building with all these amazing benefits.
 And uptake will be pretty rapid once the word gets out.”